S-duality: Seiberg duality

-S-duality in string theory
+In string theory

 Up until the mid 1990s, physicists working on string theory believed there were five distinct versions of the theory: type I, type IIA, type IIB, and the two flavors of heterotic string theory (SO(32) and E8×E8).
 The different theories allow different types of strings, and the particles that arise at low energies exhibit different symmetries.

 In the mid 1990s, physicists noticed that these five string theories are actually related by highly nontrivial dualities.
 One of these dualities is S-duality.
-The existence of S-duality in string theory was first proposed by Ashoke Sen in 1994.
+The term S-duality introduced by Anamaría Font, Luis E. Ibáñez, Dieter Lüst and Fernando Quevedo in 1990.
 It was shown that type IIB string theory with the coupling constant $g$ is equivalent via S-duality to the same string theory with the coupling constant $1/g$.
 Similarly, type I string theory with the coupling $g$ is equivalent to the SO(32) heterotic string theory with the coupling constant $1/g$.

 The existence of these dualities showed that the five string theories were in fact not all distinct theories.
 In 1995, at the string theory conference at University of Southern California, Edward Witten made the surprising suggestion that all five of these theories were just different limits of a single theory now known as M-theory.
 Witten's proposal was based on the observation that type IIA and E8×E8 heterotic string theories are closely related to a gravitational theory called eleven-dimensional supergravity.
 His announcement led to a flurry of work now known as the second superstring revolution.